 - Open the Settings app > About > Factory Reset

-- For older model Versas, press and hold all 3 buttons for 15 seconds or so until Fitbit logo appears–SOMETIMES THIS CAN TAKE A FEW MINUTES
+- For older model Versas, press and hold all 3 buttons for 15 seconds or so until the Fitbit logo appears–SOMETIMES THIS CAN TAKE A FEW MINUTES.

 - Release the bottom right button

-The best bet is to always use the official Fitbit charger as opposed to a knockoff one.
-However using one of these cheaper replacement chargers, you can at least confirm that the issue is not with your Fitbit Watch but with the charging cradle itself.
+However, by using one of these cheaper replacement chargers, you can confirm that the issue is not with your Fitbit Watch but with the charging cradle itself.